Elina Valtonen

 Elina Maria Valtonen (formerly Lepomäki; born 23 October 1981) is a Finnish politician who has served as Minister for Foreign Affairs under Prime Minister Petteri Orpo since 2023.
 A member of the National Coalition Party (NCP), she has represented the constituency of Uusimaa in the Parliament of Finland since 2014.
 In the 2021 municipal election she won the second-highest number of votes in Helsinki and was elected a member of its city council.

-Early life

-As a child, Valtonen lived with her family in Bonn, West Germany; she completed A-levels (Reifeprüfung diploma) at the Deutsche Schule Helsinki.

 Education

 Valtonen holds a master's degree in both technology and financial economics from the Helsinki University of Technology and Helsinki School of Economics.
 She is a shareholder in several technology start-ups; she chaired the board of the pro free-market think tank Libera from 2015 to 2021.

 Career

 Prior to entering politics in 2014, Valtonen spent 10 years in investment banking, as a director at Royal Bank of Scotland and as a senior analyst at Nordea.
 She has developed a model for transforming the welfare state into a digital sharing economy, called the Life Account.
 In 2018, she participated in a Bilderberg Meeting in Turin.

 In April 2016, Valtonen announced her candidacy for the leadership of the National Coalition Party.
 In the first round of the leadership election on 11 June 2016 she received 15% of the vote and thus failed to be elected.
 In September 2020, Valtonen was elected as a new deputy chair of the National Coalition Party.

 In the parliamentary elections of 2023, Valtonen raised the largest election campaign budget, 179,000 euros.
 Her biggest funders were Chaim Poju Zabludowicz and Björn Wahlroos.